NitinGrowBussAI/cloud-dotnet-react-deployment/README.md

 The repository also documents the equivalent deployment approach for Microsoft Azure and Google Cloud Platform.

-## Technologies
+## Backend

-- .NET 8
+- .NET 8 Web API
+- Swagger
-- React
+- REST API
-- Docker
+- Health Endpoint
-- Docker Compose
+- Ready for Docker Deployment
-- Nginx
-- PostgreSQL
-- AWS EC2
-- Azure VM (Reference)
-- GCP Compute Engine (Reference)